Skip to content

 | "CREDIT_CARD_NUMBER";

-Arcjet also provides a single protect function that is used to execute your protection rules.
+Arcjet provides a single protect function that is used to execute your protection rules.

 This function returns a Promise that resolves to an ArcjetDecision object.
 This contains the following properties: